hattira/hattira/README.md

 # deau - Developer Events Around U

 A crowd sourced listing of developer events.
 Built with love using Nodejs and Mongodb.
+(Of course, there are several libraries and projects other than node and mongodb that have made this possible.
+Please see [credits][2] for a full listing)

 ## Dev setup